RedHatPride/open-source-transition-resources/README.md

 To build and view the document locally, run the following scripts:

 ```
-$ build-html.sh
-$ build-pdf.sh
+$ publish.sh
 ```
-Alternatively, if you use VS Code, you can build the HTML from the "Run Menu"
+Alternatively, if you use VS Code, you can build the HTML from the "Run Menu".
+This will build the master docs list along with country specific docs.
+They are automatically placed under the website/static/guide folder.
+The website will link to the master pdf or the html version.
+Country specific pages will be available under a download link off the main page of the site.